-Only two percent of the City's owner-occupied dwellings were valued above \$200,000, with compared 13 percent in the county and statewide.
+\$200,000, compared with 13 percent in the county and statewide.
 The median value of housing in the City is 76 percent of that of the County and 85 percent of that of the State.
-On the surface. this would appear to put most of the housing in Cayce in the affordable category.
+On the surface, this would appear to put most of the housing in Cayce in